-Lawyer: Russian tycoon Rybolovlev detained in Monaco
+Russian tycoon Rybolovlev charged in Monaco

-PARIS (AP) — A lawyer says Russian tycoon Dimitri Rybolovlev, the owner of Monaco’s soccer club, has been detained in the principality in an investigation into suspected corruption and other allegations.
+PARIS (AP) — A Monaco magistrate filed charges Wednesday against Russian tycoon Dimitri Rybolovlev, the owner of the principality’s soccer club, and three other people following a probe into suspected corruption, money laundering and other alleged crimes.

-Lawyer Frank Michel said Rybolovlev was detained Tuesday in Monaco.
-The newspaper Le Monde, which first reported the detention, said the tycoon’s home was searched.
+The others charged included a lawyer for Rybolovlev, Tetiana Bersheda, and the wife and son of a former Monaco justice minister, said Monaco prosecutor Sylvie Petit-Leclair.

-Michel is the Monaco lawyer for Swiss art dealer, Yves Bouvier, who has lodged a legal complaint for corruption and money laundering that centers on a lawyer for Rybolovlev.
+She said she had no details about the specific charges filed against them.

 Most Read Nation & World Stories